TheGP/Imposter/README.md

 * Selecting from select list with mouse (can open select but need to scroll and select correct element by click, like normal humans do)
 * More human scrolling (need to investigate if different mouses has different  scrolling, message me to get debug script to test it)
 * Clicking on the visible element inside of boundingbox (sometimes the element has a lot of white space around it u can click, but it is not visible for user, so it should be used to click)
-* Support of horizontal scroll (message me to get debug script for mouse wheel positions)
+* Support of horizontal scroll
 * Look for ::TODO:: blocks inside the code

 ## Installation